-Ottinger, a Democrat, was the representative for New York's 20th congressional district from 1983 to 1984.
+Ottinger was the representative for New York’s 20th congressional district and was a Democrat.
+He served from 1983 to 1984.

 Ottinger is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Ottinger sponsored and cosponsored.
 See full analysis methodology.

 Ottinger was the primary sponsor of 7 bills that were enacted:

 - H.R.
 2594 (96th): A bill for the relief of Lunette Joyce Clarke.

 - H.R.
 3407 (96th): An act to waive the time limitation on the award of certain military decorations to members of the Intelligence and Reconnaissance Platoon of the 394th Infantry Regiment, ...

 - H.R.
 5305 (96th): Women in Science and Technology Equal Opportunity Act